-Fig. 3.4.
-Flowchart of the overall converter control with integrated fault-tolerant operation algorithm.
+Figure 3.7.
+Flow chart of the overall converter control with integrated fault-tolerant operation algorithm

 For the experimental verification of the fault-tolerant operation algorithm, the fault conditions are modelled intentionally.
 A switch open circuit event is generated by shortening the corresponding gate driver input.
 Inductor fault is generated by a separate switch, causing an open circuit fault in phase 5.
 The converter control algorithm is equipped with an additional external input signal for switching on or off the fault tolerant algorithm part.
-Hence, the converter can be operated in different modes - in normal (healthy state) with all five active phases, with an active fault in one or multiple phases without transition to fault-tolerant algorithm or with automatic transition to fault-tolerant algorithm.
-The comparison between different steady state operation modes under high load is shown in Fig. 3.5.
-Although all converter phases were in operation, only phase 1, 4, and 5 currents are shown for the sake of simplicity and better overview.
-The experimental results show that at steady state the faulttolerant operation algorithm minimizes the negative effects of an active open-circuit fault, and the converter can perform its functions with optimal performance.
+Hence, the converter can be operated in different modes - in normal (healthy state) with all 5 active phases, with an active fault in 1 or multiple phases without transition to fault-tolerant algorithm or with automatic transition to fault-tolerant algorithm.
+Thus, both, steady state and transient operation can be evaluated in different modes.
+The comparison between different mode steady state operation under high load is shown in (Fig. 3.8).
+Although all converter phases were in operation, (Fig. 3.8) shows only phase 1, 4 and 5 currents for the sake of simplicity and better overview.
+The experimental results show that at steady state the fault-tolerant operation algorithm minimizes the negative effects of an active open-circuit fault and converter can perform its functions with optimal performance.
 Under high load conditions the phase currents show high peaks, caused by inductor partial saturation due to an active fault.
 The transition to fault-tolerant operation reduces the current peak and, hence, the inductor saturation effects significantly, thus, allowing operation with much better performance.

-Fig. 3.5.
+Figure 3.8.
 The compassion between different mode steady state operation